malikh22/multiprocessing/README.md

 The processor’s parameters are <n:int>, <s:char>, <folder:char*> and <file
 name: char*>.

--- The <n> sets the maximum number of threads/child processes to exist at any time.
+-- n sets the maximum number of threads/child processes to exist at any time.

 -- s is a selector.
 If (s==’t’) the program will use the thread